MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/deploy-e-commerce-site.md

 Use this procedure to initialize the e-Commerce feature in an existing environment.

-Before you begin, make sure that you have all the required information:
+Before you begin, make sure that you have the following required information:

 - The RCSU that will be used
 - The Azure Active Directory (Azure AD) security group that will be used for system admins
 - The domains that will be associated with the environment

+In addition, you can also collect the following optional information.

 - Azure AD business-to-consumer (B2C) information (optional):
 	- Client ID
 	- Reply URL